equalframework/equal-doc/docs/advanced/external-libraries.md

 ```

-For libraries that do not support autoloading, it is still a good practive to store them in the `/vendor` folder, and then including them manually by using `include` or `require`:
+For libraries that do not support autoloading, it is still a good practice to store them in the `/vendor` folder, and then including them manually by using `include` or `require`:
 ```php
 <?php
 require_once '../vendor/swiftmailer/swiftmailer/lib/swift_required.php';